 - Alcohol combined with medication is dangerous, so carefully follow instructions with your medication.

 “I’ve had my belly pierced three times.
 It’s so horrible looking; such a huge regret!
 I really wish it would look like those normal belly piercings, but my body rejected it the first time.
-I let it heal and then got it done again a few months later and it was rejected again!
+Even though I let it heal and then got it done again a few months later and it was rejected again!
 After it healed this time, it looked really bad, there was a dark circle about half an inch above the belly button.
 I thought that I would get it pierced again to cover up the scar, and that lasted me for about two years.
 But just last night, it rejected again; leaving me with two hills of skin and a valley in between where the missing skin.
 It looks like two fangs sticking up with the hole in between!
 I’m so glad I found Dr. Giraldo who fixed my belly button!
 You can’t even tell I EVER had it pierced!” -Gina B

-Does insurance cover the surgery?
+Does insurance cover belly button repair?

 If you are having the surgery done for health/medical reasons, it may be covered by your insurance.
 If not, it is considered cosmetic and is not covered by insurance.
 We can also finance your cosmetic procedures in our office.